 St. Augustine and Bermuda grasses are most often used for lawns in Texas.
-Zoysia, buffalo, and centipede
+Zoysia, buffalo, and centipede grasses are used less often but are

 Mulch

 What Is Mulch?

 Mulch is one of the best landscape substances for growing healthy plants and conserving water.
 The best mulch for your yard is one created from native sources and could include straw, newspaper, sawdust, bark, pine needles, leaves, grass clippings, and compost.
 It can benefit your lawn and garden by aiding in root development, preventing erosion, suppressing weeds, moderating soil temperature, and adding nutrients as they break down slowly.
 Mulching also helps conserve water by reducing water lost through evaporation.